 On land, plastic bags are one of the most common types of litter worldwide.
-Build ups of plastic bags are notorious for causing blockages of local drainage systems in developing countries.
+Build-ups of plastic bags are notorious for causing blockages of local drainage systems in developing countries.
 The floods in Bangladesh in 1988 and 1998, and frequent flooding in Manila can be attributed to blockages caused by this litter.
 Plastic bags also pose serious health hazards to populations as over time they leach toxic chemicals into drinking water supplies.

 Plastic bags are hugely difficult to recycle.
 The common three-arrow recyclable symbol is found on plastic packaging across the U.S. however in many cases it is a marketing trick, as there is no regulation of the symbol or legal requirements for the way it is used, and every municipality in America has different guidelines on what it can and cannot recycle.
 Many of the plastic bags collected by recycling companies cannot be reused or recycled, as the industry that produces them does not want to buy them back.
-Most ‘recycled’ bags therefore end up in landfill sites or are shipped to Asia, where workers in sweatshop conditions cherry pick our trash looking for plastics that can be melted down and reused there.
-Not only are these enterprises quagmires for human rights issues and labour issues, the toxic open-melting methods they use are also a major cause of concern for human health.
+Most ‘recycled’ bags, therefore, end up in landfill sites or are shipped to Asia, where workers in sweatshop conditions cherry-pick our trash looking for plastics that can be melted down and reused there.
+Not only are these enterprises quagmires for human rights issues and labor issues, the toxic open-melting methods they use are also a major cause of concern for human health.

 The Animal Impact